KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/docs/ws2-functions/2function.md

 1. In your Atom, open _scripts.js_.
 You'll see MadLibs items like we had in the first section of the worksheet.

-1. Search for **< noun>** and **< verb>** and replace the variables.
+1. Search for **&lt;noun>** and **&lt;verb>** and replace the variables.
 Save the file and look at the web page in Chrome.
-The lavender button now has text in it, but we want it do something when we click on it.
+The lavender button now has the text "I'd like a cocktail please!", but we want it do something when we click on it.
    {% hint style='tip' %}
 **Every time you make a change, save the file.**